 Who can have a direct payment?

-Anyone assessed by a social worker or care manager as meeting the Adult Social Care eligibility criteria can get a direct payment.
+Anyone assessed by a social worker or social care officer as meeting the Adult Social Care eligibility criteria can get a direct payment.
 This includes:

 - older people aged 65 or over